 There are some circumstances under which the University will consider a request for access to personal data on behalf of another individual, or a request for access to personal data of another individual without their consent.
 These are:

-- The requestor is the parent of a child under the age of 12
+- The requestor is the parent of a child aged 12 years or under

 - The requestor has the written permission to make a request on behalf of another individual